Factbox: Who will Trump pick to lead the Federal Reserve?

-(Reuters) - President Donald Trump has interviewed four people for the post of Chair of the Federal Reserve.
+REUTERS - U.S. President Donald Trump has interviewed several top prospects for the post of Chair of the Federal Reserve.
 A nomination could come within weeks as the term of current Chair Janet Yellen ends in February 2018.

-He faces a choice between two continuity candidates, current Chair Janet Yellen and Governor Jerome Powell, and two outsiders, Gary Cohn, currently his top economic advisor, and former Fed Governor Kevin Warsh.
+He faces a choice between two continuity candidates, Yellen and Governor Jerome Powell, and a clutch of outsiders, including Gary Cohn, currently his top economic advisor, former Fed Governor Kevin Warsh, and Stanford University economics professor John Taylor.

 Here are short profiles of the candidates: